 However, the updated rules provide a revised calculation for calculating impact ratios for AEDTs that result in a continuous score, where scores are first binarized using a pass/fail criteria depending on whether scores are above or below the median score of the sample, termed the scoring rate:

-The updated rules also clarify that when historical data, or real-life hiring data, is unavailable, the audit can be conducted using test data, providing that the reason for doing so is included in the summary of results.
-Where historical data is available, it can be sourced from any employers or employment agencies that use the AEDT, in the case that it is used by multiple entities.
+The updated rules also clarify that when historical data, or real-life hiring data, is deemed by the auditor to be insufficient to conduct a statistically significant bias audit, the audit can be conducted using test data, providing that the reason for doing so is included in the summary of results.
+Where historical data is available, it can be sourced from any employers or employment agencies that use the AEDT, if indeed it is used by multiple entities.
 However, a bias audit based on historical data from another entity may only be relied on if the employer or employment agency has provided historical data to the independent auditor or if it has never used the AEDT.
+This data does not need to be for the same type of position as that included in the historical data.
+If such historical data is limited to a specific region or time period, the audit should explain why.

 Further, the proposed rules explicate that bias audits must be conducted in relation to the following categories:

-The proposed rules clarify that machine learning, machine learning, statistical modeling, data analytics, or artificial intelligence are a group of computer-based mathematical, computer-based techniques that generate a prediction of a candidate’s fit or likelihood of success or classification based on skills/aptitude.
+The proposed rules clarify that machine learning, statistical modelling, data analytics, or artificial intelligence are a group of computer-based mathematical techniques that generate a prediction of a candidate’s fit, likelihood of success or classification based on skills/aptitude.
 The inputs, predictor importance, and parameters of the model are identified by a computer to improve model accuracy or performance and are refined through cross-validation or by using a train/test split.
 They also clarify that a simplified output includes ranking systems.

 Video interviews, game-based/image-based assessments, and resume screening tools etc. that are scored or evaluated by an algorithm.
 Systems that rank candidates on their suitability for a position or how well they meet some criteria are also considered automated employment decision tools.